shmosel/wp-responder-email-autoresponder-and-newsletter-plugin/readme.txt

 * Provide email subscription to specific categories in your blog
 * Import your subscribers from Feedburner and Aweber.
 * Define rules to unsubscribe users from one newsletter if they subscribe to another newsletter.

-The newsletters work indepedent of the working of the blog.
-This plugin is aimed as an alternative to Aweber, Mailchimp and other paid services.
-You DO NOT need a third party service or license to use this plugin

 == Installation ==